-Generating additional income through the increased use of school facilities by external hirers to increase non government income is an area of successful expansion for the school during 2021/2022 and the increase in income generated in this way is a key performance indicator in the school improvement plan.
+Generating additional income through the increased use of school facilities by external hirers to increase non government income is an area of successful expansion for the school during 2022/2023 and the increase in income generated in this way is a key performance indicator in the school improvement plan.
 The school has successfully brought most of the letting customers back to Cotham post pandemic.
 Some did not continue with us or continue at all but where vacancies existed new customers are now working with us to use the school facilities outside of the school day and some in areas of the school that previously lettings had not taken place.
 This is enabling the school to increase its additional income through the expansion of the lettings potential that the school has.

 Having robust procedures in place for placing of contracts and purchasing of goods and services to ensure best value for money underpins all of the activity that the school undertakes.
-Previous examples of this have been undertaking tendering exercises for major items of spending, these include the outsourcing of the catering services, the collective tendering for cleaning services through Bristol City Council, the renewal of the print services contract, the maintenance contract for the school playing field at Stoke Lodge, where a significant year on year saving has been achieved.
+Previous examples of this have been undertaking tendering exercises for major items of spending, these include the outsourcing of the catering services, the recent tendering for cleaning services, the renewal of the print services contract, the maintenance contract for the school playing field at Stoke Lodge.
 Last year this included tendering for many premises development projects to improve and maintain the facilities to meet the needs of a growing student population.
+In addition the school has ensured access to competitive pricing from suppliers through market testing and obtaining written quotations for any purchase in excess of £5,000.